Honors in Studio Art

 ARTS 691H (first semester)

 Using the application proposal as a point of departure and in consultation with the Thesis Advisor, the student will define the inquiry to be undertaken in the Honors project.
 By the third week of the semester, the student must have prepared a statement of the project to be undertaken and submitted it to the members of the Thesis Committee.
-This statement should be both technical and conceptual in scope, and should outline the motivating ideas behind the student’s project, as well as her/his goals for the first semester of work on it.
-In addition to the proposed art work to be produced, the statement may include course work, reading, or any relevant research to be conducted as deemed appropriate by the student and the members of the committee.
+This statement should be both technical and conceptual in scope and should outline the motivating ideas behind the student’s project, as well as her/his goals for the first semester of work on it.
+In addition to the proposed artwork to be produced, the statement may include coursework, reading, or any relevant research to be conducted as deemed appropriate by the student and the members of the committee.

 The members of the Thesis Committee will evaluate the proposal, considering process, media, and conceptual motivations.
 During the semester, the student must meet regularly with the Thesis Advisor (at least every two weeks) and other committee members (every 3-4 weeks) to refine and focus the project as it progresses.
 The student is responsible for scheduling these meetings and maintaining contact with the members of the committee.
-S/he should be prepared to show work in progress and to discuss the development of the issues addressed in the project.
+The student should be prepared to show work in progress and to discuss the development of the issues addressed in the project.
 The student should inform the committee members of her/his progress in all areas of the project, including research.

 - the motivating concerns behind the work